carsonclarke570/DaybreakGameEngine/README.md

 ### Prerequisites

 The Vulkan SDK is required to build the engine.
-The VUlkan SDK can be downloaded/installed from:
+The Vulkan SDK can be downloaded/installed from:

 ```
 https://vulkan.lunarg.com/sdk/home